 Key takeaways about PTO

-For employers that have not offered PTO in the past, it can take time to understand the nuances of this benefit and the most sensible method for offering it.
-This guide discusses various types of PTO, why some employers make it part of their perks programs, and the different ways to set up a policy.
+If you haven’t offered PTO before, it can take time to understand this benefit’s nuances and find the most sensible way to offer it.
+This guide covers the different types of PTO, why employers make it part of their perks programs, and how to set up a PTO policy.

-Put simply, PTO is time away from work that employees get paid for.
-It can be used for a variety of reasons, and usually requires supervisor approval.
-In some cases, employees are given a set number of days when they start a job.
-Others give their employees the opportunity to accrue days off as they work.
-Depending on the employer, these can be accrual, allotment, and unlimited PTO.
-We’ll go into more specifics on the different types and ways to provide it a bit further in the article.
+PTO is time away from work that you pay your employees for.
+They can use it for a variety of reasons, and usually have to request supervisor approval.
+Depending on your policy, you might give employees a set number of days when they start the job, let them accrue days as they work, or offer unlimited PTO with no set cap.
+We’ll go into more detail on the different types and how to structure them a bit further in the article.

-Next, let’s discuss some of the specifics of why employers incorporate this into their plans in the first place.
+Next, let’s discuss why employers incorporate PTO into their benefits plans in the first place.

 Why do employers offer PTO?